ibm-cloud-docs/containers/ts-pod-networking.md

     ```
     {: pre}

-1. Repeat the previous steps with the remaining pods.
+1. Repeat the earlier steps with the remaining pods.

 ### Identifying issues
 {: #debug_pods_test_id}

-Review the outputs from the previous section to help determine the cause of your pod networking issues.
-This section lists some common causes that can be identified from the previous section.
+Review the outputs from the earlier section to help find the cause of your pod networking issues.
+This section lists some common causes that can be identified from the earlier section.

 - If the commands functioned normally on the test pods, but you still have networking issues in your application pods in your default namespace, there might be issues related specifically to your application.
     - You might have Calico or Kubernetes network security policies in place that restrict your networking traffic.
 If a networking policy is applied to a pod, *all traffic that is not specifically allowed by that policy is dropped*.
 For more information on networking policies, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/){: external}.